Abarim Publications' online Biblical Greek Dictionary

 - Together with a derivation of the cardinal number τετρα (tetra), meaning four: the cardinal number τετρακισχιλιοι (tetrakischilioi), meaning four thousand.
 This word occurs 5 times; see full concordance.

 - Together with adverb τρις (tris), meaning trice, which derives from τρεις (treis), meaning three: the cardinal number τρισχιλιοι (trischilioi), meaning three thousand (Acts 2:41 only).

-- Together with the verb αρχω (archo), meaning to rule or command: the noun χιλιαρχος (chiliarchos), denoting the commander of a thousand troops (Mark 6:21, Acts 21:31-37, Revelation 6:15).
+- Together with the verb αρχω (archo), meaning to rule or command: the noun χιλιαρχος (chiliarchos), denoting the commander of a thousand troops.
+This noun is used 22 times; see full concordance.